 Nature of commodities

 Ocean freight is ideal for heavy items such as vehicles, heavy equipment machinery and so on.
 Most shipping vessels are designed for carrying heavy products.
 So if your commodity weight is important, the more convenient way to move it, is by sea.
 Additionally, with sea freight, you can ship a wide range of goods while air shipping has some restrictions.
 For instance, they do not allow things like fuel, tobacco, hazardous items etc. Air freight is usually for smaller shipment such as clothes, shoes, and other non-dangerous items.

 Safety and security

 Safety matters a lot when it comes to freight forwarding services.
-So far, the safest way in international shipping is air cargo.
+So far, the safest way to international shipping is air cargo.
 It provides less risk of damages and losses of goods.
 On the other hand, ocean freights are always subject to delays, due to bad weather and also are constantly under threat of pirates.
-So, one of the pros of air freight is that it provides a better safety.
+So, one of the pros of air freight is that it provides better safety.

 Pricing: Sea Freight vs Air Freight